 Moreton Hall’s development plan focuses upon the needs of the pupils in the school.

 In recent years, we have built two new boarding houses for Sixth formers: Charlesworth (2003) and Rylands (2008); created a floodlit all-weather playing surface, providing nine tennis courts and a county sized hockey pitch (2005) and built an indoor swimming pool (2008).
-In 2010 the Mitchell International Study Centre was completed.
+In 2010 the Mitchell International Study Centre was built, a second phase was completed in 2015.
 A wholesale refurbishment of all boarding facilities is almost complete.

-A new Science Centre is currently being planned which will enable the increasing number of girls who study Science at A Level - currently more than 50% - to develop their skills and talents in facilities of the highest quality.
-The environmentally-friendly building will capitalise on Moreton’s exceptional record in biological and environmental studies.
-We anticipate that links with the local community will ensure the building may also be a resource for them.
+The new Centenary Science Centre and Medical Science Faculty - opened in 2013 - enables the increasing number of girls who study Science at A Level - currently more than 50% - to develop their skills and talents in facilities of the highest quality.
+The environmentally-friendly building capitalises on Moreton’s exceptional record in biological and environmental studies.

 So much for physical changes to the school site.
 The school’s development plan also takes into account changes in society - and in education.